Emergency Triage Education Kit Review

 ETEK Project Advisory Group

-The membership of the Project Advisory Group will include representatives from peak bodies across Australia, and clinical and academic topic experts.
-It is anticipated that the group will meet bi-monthly.
+The membership of the Project Advisory Group includes representatives from peak bodies across Australia, consumers, and clinical and academic topic experts.

 - Technical and operational advice to support the successful achievement of the project